mcellis1/musical-guacamole/README.md

 ## Usage

-When navigating to the webpage, the usser will need to click the "Add Employees" button to initiate the script to add the employee salaries to the spreadsheet.
+When navigating to the webpage, the user needs to click the "Add Employees" button to initiate the script to add the employee salaries to the spreadsheet.

 ![buttton that reads "Add Employees"](https://raw.githubusercontent.com/mcellis1/musical-guacamole/main/images/add-employee.png)

-The user will then be prompted to enter the first name, last name, and salary of the employee.
-The user can continue to submit as many employee's information as they need until they select "cancel".
+The user is then prompted to enter the first name, last name, and salary of the employee.
+The user continues to submit as many employee's information as needed until "cancel" is selected.

 ![a window prompt asking the employee's first name](https://raw.githubusercontent.com/mcellis1/musical-guacamole/main/images/prompt-window.png)

-Open the console log with Chrome Dev Tools to see the average salary calculated a logged, as well a random emmployee selected to win a giveaway.
+Open the console log with Chrome Dev Tools to see the average salary calculated and logged, as well a random emmployee selected to win a giveaway.

 ![the console log with the employee salary and name information](https://raw.githubusercontent.com/mcellis1/musical-guacamole/main/images/console-log.png)